FrancescoBurchielli/todo-app/README.md

 6. Toggle a todo as complete / not complete
 7. Remove a todo

-This web app has been developed mostly with React, Typescript, Styled-Components, Axios, Docker.
+This web app has been developed mostly with React (with hooks), Typescript, Styled-Components, Axios, Docker.
 The app has been designed to be responsive.
 Back-end API kindly provided by Tiko.

 ## Prerequisites